 - Pivot as new technologies emerge to try and exploit the possibilities of new markets.

 - Develop your reputation as a credible problem solver.

 - Don’t put yourself out there in a situation where you can’t deliver.
 Your reputation is on the line.

 Green can be found at MGP2.
 Images ©Mark Green Photography

-If this article was of interest to you, check out some of our other Board Members Give Back articles.
+If this article was of interest to you, take a look at some of the posts in the Board Members Give Back series.